DIY Wainscoting – Part 3 – Installing The Molding

 There You Have It

 Now you can cut all the moldings you need for the rectangular wainscoting frames.
-In the next post I’ll share how I nailed the moldings to the wall.
+In the next post I’ll share how I installed the wainscoting moldings.

 Enjoy this post?
 Pin it and share it with others!